justinrichardsmusic/PGEv2_Extensions/Audio/README.md

 SoLoud \include folder.
 This will allow the Audio Listener to access the SoLoud header information.

-Under Linker/Input in the Additional Dependencies field, add in "soloud_static.lib;".
-This will link the compiled soloud library at runtime.
+Under Linker/Input in the Additional Dependencies field, add in

+        soloud_static.lib; sdl2.lib; sdl2main.lib; sdl2_mixer.lib;

+This will link the compiled soloud library at runtime as well as the various sdl libraries needed for desktop development.

 However, we still need to place a copy of the soloud_static.lib file in our project directory.
 Copy the library file from your SoLoud installation over to your project directory (usually the same directory as your main.cpp file).

+And don't forget to add the SDL libraries listed above as well (my bad, thanks tgd from the discord)

 You should now be setup for using SoLoud in your PGE project.